 If you’re wanting to sign up for the free trial of Cricut Access, click “Start My Trial.”

-Now it’s time to get started on our very first cut!
+Now it’s time to get started on our very first project!
+Select "Lesson 1: Make Your First Project" and begin.

-Insert your Smart Material into your machine, making sure it is underneath these white guides.
+Insert your Smart Material into your machine, making sure it is underneath the white guides.
 Press the load arrow to load your material in.

 Now, the Maker is going to straighten out your material and measure it to ensure you have enough for the cut.